Ahangaran: Ahangaran, Tashkent province

-Akhangaran is located in Tashkent province, which is located in the north-east of the Republic of Uzbekistan.
-Ahangaran is border with two cities called as Almalyk and Angren.
+Akhangaran is located in Tashkent province, which is located in the North-east of the Republic of Uzbekistan.
+Ahangaran is bordered by two cities known as Almalyk and Angren.
 Great Silk Road is crossed from this region.
 There is a river called Angren River, comes from Angren and crosses the Ahangaran.

 Population

 The Ahangaran region is multi-ethnic, in particular 70.3% of population composed by Uzbeks, 8.3% - Kazakhs, 6.4% - Russians, 5.3% - Tajiks, 2.3% - Koreans and 7.4% - Kyrgyzs, Uigurs, Tatars, Ukrainians and other representatives of different nations.

 Agriculture

 Agriculture is one of the main components of region's economics.

 Main resources of agricultural production are crop products – grain, cotton-wool, vegetables, fruits as well as cattle breeding – cattle and small cattle, poultry and fish-breeding.